MattMS/my-thoughts/on/status/README.md

 ## Readable

-Reading these pages should give you a fairly accurate idea of my thoughts on the subject.
+Readable pages should give you a fairly accurate idea of my thoughts on the subject.

 Expansion of thoughts are more likely than changes of opinion, but I am always hoping for new ideas or corrections.

+## Complete

+Complete pages should contain all the information that I am wanting to present on the topic.

+I may make minor edits, like changing words, but I am unlikely to add new sections or large blocks of text.

+If I get new information or my opinion changes, then the page will be updated to reflect this.